Formatting Directives

 Checklist

-Create styled checklist containers for bullet lists and task lists.
+Create styled checklist containers for bullet lists and task lists with optional progress tracking.

 Syntax: